 - Keith, 10th Grade - “I think Assist is a great way for teenagers to get to know adults and learn how to help others.
 It teaches teenagers to be selfless and more caring for others.”

 - Quintin, 10th Grade - "Assist is a wonderful program for students to help others, and it helps us to be selfless and show love for others."

 The Study – Assist Alumni Survey

-Between April 11 through 13, 2018, the office of Assist & PFE conducted an online survey of 27 current university students (Assist Alumni) that participated in Assist at their academy.
+Between April 11 through 13, 2018, the office of Assist and PFE conducted an online survey of 27 current university students (Assist Alumni) that participated in Assist at their academy.

 Overall, surveyed Assist Alumni believe that having worked in Assist during academy was very important to them and contributed significantly to the person they are today.
 They report having been in Assist resulted in genuine, positive outcomes.

-Confirming that long and enduring mentor relationships are possible and important, about 63% were in matches of two years or more and a large percentage remain in touch with their Mentor today.
+Confirming that long and enduring mentor relationships are possible and important, about 63 percent were in matches of two years or more and a large percentage remain in touch with their Mentor today.
 Some cannot remain in touch as their Mentor has since died.

-While working in Assist, alumni overwhelmingly view their job as the best job on campus while over 90% of Assist Alumni believe their interactions with their Mentors gave them advantages over classmates not involved in Assist.
+While working in Assist, alumni overwhelmingly view their job as the best job on campus while over 90 percent of Assist Alumni believe their interactions with their Mentors gave them advantages over classmates not involved in Assist.